Understanding VA Loan Entitlement And The Benefits

 The maximum entitlement is equal to 25% of the conforming loan limit for your county.

 However, if you have a reduced entitlement, you likely won’t be able to borrow up to the maximum without a down payment.
 You can determine your remaining entitlement by subtracting the entitlement you’ve already used from the maximum entitlement amount.

 Your remaining entitlement is the maximum amount the VA will guarantee on your loan.
-Since the VA guarantees 25% of the loan, you can multiply your remaining entitlement by 4 to see the maximum amount you can borrow without having to make a down payment.
+Since the VA guarantees 25% of the loan, you can multiply your remaining entitlement by 4 to see the maximum amount you can borrow without making a down payment.

-Confused?
-Don’t worry – let’s go over an example so you can see how this works in practice.
+If you’re confused, don’t worry – you aren’t alone.
+We’ll use an example so you can see how this works in practice.

 Let’s say you used a VA loan to purchase your current home for $300,000, and you’ve just received permanent change of station orders.
-You plan to buy a home at your new duty station, but can’t sell your current home and have your VA loan entitlement restored.
-This means you’ll have to buy your home with your remaining entitlement.
+You plan to buy a home at your new assignment but can’t sell your current home and have your VA loan entitlement restored.
+This means you’ll end up buying your new home with your remaining entitlement.

 The amount of entitlement you’ve already used is equal to 25% of the loan amount.
 In this scenario, you’ve already used $75,000 of your entitlement.

 $300,000 × 0.25 = $75,000